 You add a VMware Cloud on AWS cloud account for the account regions that you want to deploy Cloud Assembly blueprints to.

-- Verify that you have the required VMware Cloud on AWS administrator credentials, including VMware Cloud on AWS CloudAdmin credentials for the target SDDC in vCenter.
+- Verify that you have the required VMware Cloud on AWS administrator credentials, including VMware Cloud on AWS CloudAdmin credentials for the target SDDC in vCenter and that you have enabled HTTPS access on port 443.
 See Credentials for Cloud Assembly cloud accounts.

 - Verify that you have the cloud administrator user role.
 See What are the Cloud Assembly user roles.

 - Verify that you have installed a cloud proxy on the vCenter Server that is included in your VMware Cloud on AWS SDDC.
 See Create and deploy a cloud proxy for a VMware Cloud on AWS cloud account in Cloud Assembly.

 - Verify that the cloud proxy VM is on and that the cloud proxy service is connected and running.
 See Verify that a cloud proxy is running on a target virtual machine.